-Trudy Ann Cameron has most recently held the Raymond F. Mikesell Professorship in Environmental and Resource Economics at the University of Oregon.
+Trudy Ann Cameron most recently held the Raymond F. Mikesell Chair in Environmental and Resource Economics at the University of Oregon.
 She has also served as a member of the Executive Committee of the University of Oregon’s Program in Environmental Studies.
 Professor Cameron joined the University of Oregon faculty in December of 2001, having been previously an Assistant, Associate, and Full Professor of Economics at UCLA between 1985 and 2001.
 She remains active as an Emeritus Professor at the University of Oregon.

-Professor Cameron has served as president of the Association of Environmental and Resource Economists (AERE) during 2007 and 2008 and as past-president during 2008 and 2009.
-She has previously been a member of the Board of Directors and vice-president of the organization.
+Professor Cameron served as president of the Association of Environmental and Resource Economists (AERE) during 2007 and 2008 and as past-president during 2008 and 2009.
+She has previously been a member of the Board of Directors and vice-president of that organization.
+She has also served as a member the Board of Directors for the Society for Benefit-Cost Analysis (SBCA) and for the Western Economic Association International (WEAI).
+Professor Cameron also served three consecutive three-year appointments to the Board of Directors of Resources for the Future (RFF), concluding in 2018.

 In addition to her academic appointment, Professor Cameron has served in a policy advising capacity on the Science Advisory Board of the U.S. Environmental Protection Agency, both on the Environmental Economics Advisory Committee and as chair of the of the U.S. EPA’s Advisory Council on Clean Air Compliance Analysis.
 (The “Council” was a committee of the Agency’s Science Advisory Board that monitored the EPA’s congressionally mandated benefit-cost analysis of the Clean Air Act.)